cmrosend/Job-Portfolio/_posts/2022-07-04-camp-teaching.md

 In total, I made parts for about 25 kids, most of which can be seen in the picture with the table.
 I took the designs that the kids drew on paper and used either FFF or resin printing as well as Fusion 360 to model and print them.
 It was a very fun exercise for both brushing up on CAD skills, as well as developing completely new models.
 Working with abstract concepts allows me to make whatever I want, and one of my favorite ones was the penguin beyblade I got to make.
 The kids were so excited to see the final parts, but some actually were a little dissapointed when they got it which surprised me.
 All parts in the pictures below were my favorite to design since they made me learn different techniques for making them.

-{% include gallery caption="Various works I have been a part of." %}
+{% include gallery caption="The favorites of what I made." %}

 ## What have I learned from this?